tiagojufr/opentelemetry-babel-require-in-the-middle-repro/README.md

 # opentelemetry-babel-require-in-the-middle-repro
 Reproduction repo for https://github.com/elastic/require-in-the-middle/issues/72

-Run `dev` script to see the following error:
+Run `dev` script.
+Note that the very first run does not fail as @babel/register is creating its cache file.
+If you run it a 2nd time you should see the following error:

 ```
 <path_to_repo>\node_modules\@babel\core\lib\parser\index.js:74